Antimodes and Graphical Anomaly Exploration via Adaptive Depth Quantile Functions: Introduction

 \section{Introduction}

 Anomaly detection (alternatively: outlier detection, novelty detection, etc.) can be regarded as the identification of rare observations in a data set that differ significantly from the remaining bulk of the data.
-There is no standard definition of an outlier or anomalous observation, though the definition provided by Hawkins (1980) captures the essence used in the current work: \begin{quote} {\em Observations which deviates so much from other observations as to arouse suspicion it was generated by a different mechanism.} \end{quote} Anomalous observations can be defined in terms of either density or distance.
-For instance, Hyndman (1996) and others have defined an outlier as those lying in low density regions, while others (e.g. Burridge and Taylor, 2006, and Wilkinson, 2017) define them as observations lying far from the bulk of the data.
+Detection of anomalies is an important task, as anomalies can be related to problematic behavior, or to novelties, potentially driving scientific innovation, etc. There is no standard definition of an outlier or anomalous observation, though the definition provided by Hawkins (1980) captures the essence used in the current work: \begin{quote} {\em \dots an observation which deviates so much from other observations as to arouse suspicion it was generated by a different mechanism.} \end{quote} Anomalous observations can be defined in terms of either density or distance.
+For instance, Hyndman (1996) and others have defined outliers as those lying in low density regions, while others (e.g. Burridge and Taylor, 2006, and Wilkinson, 2017) define them as observations lying far from the bulk of the data.

-Considering these different points of view on outliers or anomalies, one sees that rare (anomalous) events obviously go along with low density.
-Furthermore, the idea of an alternative mechanism generating these observations relates to mixture distributions (albeit with low probability associated with the alternative) and thus antimodes.
-Certainly, deviating substantially from the bulk of the data means that the geometry, at least ``locally" around the anomalous point, differs from that of non-anomalous points.
-Additionally, at least on a heuristic level, the midpoint between such an anomaly and a non-outlying observation is likely to live near an antimode, which should also have informative geometry.
-In fact, we may partially characterize an antimode as having relatively low density with an increased measure of centrality.
+Considering these different points of view on outliers or anomalies, one sees that rare (anomalous) events obviously correspond to low density.
+Furthermore, the idea of an alternative mechanism $Q$ generating these observations relates to mixture distributions in the sense of Huber's (1964) $\epsilon-$contamination model, where the data is generated via $(1-\epsilon)P + \epsilon Q,$ $\epsilon > 0$ small and $P$ representing the non-anomalous mechanism.
+Thus, under this model, the presence of anomalies corresponds with the existence of antimodes, assuming $P$ and $Q$ have modes in sufficiently separated locations.
+Certainly, deviating substantially from the bulk of the data means that the geometry, at least ``locally" around the anomalous point or anomalous ``micro-cluster", differs from that of non-anomalous points.
+Additionally, at least on a heuristic level, one can expect to see an antimode of the density along the line connecting such an anomaly and a non-outlying observation, and since this antimode lies between areas of higher density, its centrality can be expected to be larger than tail regions with similar density.